 Calum \c(a)-lum\ as a boy's name is pronounced KAL-um.
 It is of Scottish and Gaelic origin.
 Variant of Columba (Latin) "dove".
 This was popular among early Christians because the dove was a symbol of gentleness, purity, peace, and the Holy Spirit.
 Saint Columba was an influential sixth-century Irish missionary who founded a monastery on the Scottish island of Iona.
 His contemporary, Saint Columban, also Irish, was a missionary in France, Switzerland, and Italy.
 Calum and its variant Callum may be considered variants of Malcolm in Scotland.

-Calum is not a popular first name for men and an equally uncommon surname or last name for all people.
-(1990 U.S. Census)
+Calum is not a popular first name for males and an equally uncommon surname or last name for all people (2000 U.S. Census).

-Displayed below is the baby names popularity of the name Calum for boys.
-(2012 statistics) Compare Calum with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Calum for boys.
+Calum reached its highest rank of #97 in Canada in 2004.
+(2014 statistics).

 Displayed below is a comparison of the popularity of the boy name Calum and its variant forms.
 Popular variation forms ranked in the Top 1000/100 are Malcolm (#442), Callum (#729), Calum and Colm.
 (2014 statistics).